eBay/wextracto/docs/tutorial.rst

 Named
 ~~~~~

-Wextracto provides an class specifically for extracting named values
+Wextracto provides a function specifically for extracting named values
-and it is called :class:`wex.extractor.Named`.
-This class lets you
+and it is called :func:`wex.extractor.named`.
+This lets you
 create a collection of extractors each of which has a name.
 The class
 instance is itself callable it it yields the results of each extractor in
 the collection together with its name.